Moffran/calibrated_explanations/README.md

 [Rudy Matela](https://github.com/rudymatela) has been our git guru and has helped us with the release process.

-We have used code from [Paulo Toccaceli](https://github.com/ptocca)s implementation of [Venn-Abers](https://github.com/ptocca/VennABERS).
-We do not use the fast version yet but will likely add it in the future.
+We have used both the `ConformalPredictiveSystem` and `DifficultyEstimator` classes from [Henrik Boström](https://github.com/henrikbostrom)s [crepes](https://github.com/henrikbostrom/crepes) package to provide support for regression.

-We have used both the `ConformalPredictiveSystem` and `DifficultyEstimator` classes from [Henrik Boström](https://github.com/henrikbostrom)s [crepes](https://github.com/henrikbostrom/crepes) to provide support for regression.
+We have used the `VennAbers` class from [Ivan Petej](https://github.com/ip200)s [venn-abers](https://github.com/ip200/venn-abers) package to provide support for probabilistic explanations (both classification and probabilistic regression).

-We have used code from [Marco Tulio Correia Ribeiro](https://github.com/marcotcr)s [lime](https://github.com/marcotcr/lime) for the `Disccretizer` class.
+We have used code from [Marco Tulio Correia Ribeiro](https://github.com/marcotcr)s [lime](https://github.com/marcotcr/lime) package for the `Disccretizer` class.

 [build-log]:    https://github.com/Moffran/calibrated_explanations/actions/workflows/test.yml
 [build-status]: https://github.com/Moffran/calibrated_explanations/actions/workflows/test.yml/badge.svg